Meet With CEO

 Pricing is not about being cheapest -- it is about being realistic, reasonable, and competitive.
 Evaluators look for price realism and price reasonableness.

-- Research competitive pricing: Use USAspending.gov and FPDS.gov for market baselines.
+• Research competitive pricing: Use USAspending.gov and FPDS.gov for market baselines.
+See our procurement service pricing guide for current rate benchmarks.

 10 Proposal Mistakes That Get You Disqualified